survivejs/webpack-book/manuscript/14_Conclusion.md

 ### Optimization

 * Use ES6 module definition to leverage **tree shaking**.
 It allows webpack to eliminate unused code paths through static analysis.
-The technique may become useful with CSS in the future.
 See the *Tree Shaking* chapter for the idea.
 * Set application specific environment variables to compile it production mode.
 You can implement feature flags this way.
 See the *Setting Environment Variables* chapter to recap the technique.
 * Analyze build statistics to learn what to improve.
 The *Analyzing Build Statistics* chapter shows how to do this against multiple available tools.
 * Push a part of the computation to web workers.
 The *Web Workers* chapter covers how to achieve this.